 Will tapping on with OpalPay contribute to my Opal travel benefits?

 - No. Unlike trips made with Opal cards on other public transport services, OpalPay trips do not contribute to Opal travel benefits or discounts (Opal travel benefits and discounts include Daily Travel Rewards, Weekly Travel Rewards, Opal Transfer Discounts, Opal Travel Caps and Opal trip advantage).

 - For example, the following caps do not apply:

 - $2.60 Sunday Travel Cap for Adult, Child/Youth and Concession Opal card holders.

 - $2.50 Daily Cap for Gold/Senior Pensioner Opal card holders.

 Can two people travel together using the same Opal card?

-- No, each customer over the age of four must have their own Opal card to travel.
+- No, each customer over the age of four must have their own reloadable Opal card with sufficient balance to travel.

 What if my Opal card is lost or stolen?

 - If your card is registered and it's lost or stolen you can report on opal.com.au.
 Your existing balance can be protected and you can get it transferred to a new Opal card and sent to you.